 If you have suffered as a result of using this medication, you need to do what you can to level the playing field.
 Seek the help of Janumet lawsuit lawyers who have held pharmaceutical companies accountable for the harm they have done to consumers.
-There may be substantial cash compensation from claims and settlements, Contact the Hood National Law Group, today to schedule a free initial consultation.
+There may be substantial cash compensation from claims and settlements, Contact National Injury Help, today to schedule a free initial consultation.

 Given the prevalence of type 2 diabetes in the United States these days, medications for this problem have also become common.
 One of the leading pharmaceutical companies in the world, Merck & Co., introduced Janumet several years ago and it produced generally positive results and an enormous amount of revenue for the company.
 Unfortunately, reports of Janumet side effects eventually began to surface, prompting legal action and inquiries all over the country.

 Janumet contains two different medications: Sitagliptin and Metformin.
 Sitagliptin works by increasing levels of natural substances called incretins.
 These substances help to maintain blood sugar by increasing insulin release, usually after eating.
 Metformin works by restoring your body’s proper response to insulin that you naturally produce.
 It can also decrease the amount of sugar your liver makes and that your stomach or intestines absorb.